-If you are suffering from hip and/or knee pain, don’t hesitate to contact Rebound Physical Therapy today in Boise, ID for a consultation.
-Treatment plans will be discussed with one of our licensed Boise physical therapists, so you don’t have to wait for relief.
+If you are suffering from hip and/or knee pain, don’t hesitate to contact Rebound Physical Therapy today in Boise and Meridian, ID for a consultation.
+Treatment plans will be discussed with one of our licensed Boise and Meridian physical therapists, so you don’t have to wait for relief.

 Your knees are hinge joints that allow for the forward-and-backward motions within the joint.
 The knee is one of the largest joints in your body, made up of a complex system of bones, tendons, and ligaments.
 Because of this, the knee can be easily injured due to overexertion or repetitive motions.
 Additionally, knee pain can be caused due to an underlying ailment.
 Some of the most common causes of knee pain are sprains, strains, fractures, tears, dislocation, tendinitis, bursitis, and arthritis.

 Some knee pain can ease on its own.
 However, if you notice persistent pain, you should contact a physical therapist.
 Many people try to push through the pain that they feel; however, this can actually cause an issue to worsen and become more problematic.
 Sharp or dull pain in the knee should be paid attention to and not pushed through.
 If pain persists, especially for three months or longer, it is in your best interest to contact a physical therapist, as that can be an indication of a chronic condition.